Order-of-Exogenesis/Exogenesis/README.md

 # Exogenesis
-A Spore-two like project to be made
+A Spore like project to be made